clementrog/claude-copy/README.md

 ## Built for double-tap

 Ask Claude Code to think, plan, or build → copy the output → paste into a second model for review.
 Better quality.
 Fewer blind spots.
 Less back-and-forth.

 **claude-copy makes the handoff instant.**

 ### Review plans before execution

 Claude Code writes a plan.
-You want a second opinion before hitting Enter.

-`Cmd+Shift+P` → paste into ChatGPT / Gemini → *"Find the bugs in this plan before I let Claude run it."*
+You want a second opinion before hitting Enter. `Cmd+Shift+P` → paste into ChatGPT / Gemini → *"Find the bugs in this plan before I let Claude run it."*

 ### Second opinion on long answers

 Claude finishes a complex implementation.
-You're not sure about the approach.

-`Cmd+Shift+C` → paste into another model → *"Review this.
+You're not sure about the approach. `Cmd+Shift+C` → paste into another model → *"Review this.
 What did it miss?"*

 ### Let a reasoning model pick when Claude gets stuck

-Claude asks you to pick between three options and you don't know which.

-`Cmd+Shift+A` → paste the exact question + options into o1 / Gemini → *"Which option should I pick and why?"*
+Claude asks you to pick between three options and you don't know which. `Cmd+Shift+A` → paste the exact question + options into Gpt 5.4 / Gemini → *"Which option should I pick and why?"*

 ---